PsCustomObject/PsCustomObject.github.io/_posts/2018-12-24-Add-Remove-Items-From-Array.md

 The above will return an array of AD objects containing all users matching the used filter.

-Of course you can initialize an empty array with the following syntax
+Of course you can initialise an empty array with the following syntax

 ```powershell
 $myArray = @()